FDA Approved Clinical Trials

 Krupp Center for Integrative Research

-KCIR members are eligible to apply for a Krupp Award; if this is your first time applying for an award, ensure you have completed a membership application.
+Krupp Center for Integrative Research (KCIR) members are eligible to apply for a Krupp Award.
+If this is your first time applying for an award, ensure you have completed a membership application to become a KCIR member.
 The KS is an award of up to $50,000 per year for 1-2 years.
 The KL is an award of up to $150,000 per year for 1-3 years.
 Available funds vary each year, ranging from $100,000 to $450,000/year.
 KL are fewer in number and therefore more competitive than KS level grants.
-Applications will be prioritized when they meet the Krupp Center for Integrative Health primary aim and objective.
-Based on their adherence to the following criteria, projects may be invited to full development:
+Applications will be prioritized when they meet the KEF primary aim and objective.
+Based on their adherence to the following criteria, projects may be invited to submit a full application:

 To support research that examines the benefits of natural, complementary and alternative medicine and integrative medicine approaches that show the greatest promise of bettering human health for the largest number of people, at the lowest cost, without the use of prescription drugs or surgery.